 • They don’t tolerate cold well (below 15°C).

 • They need frequent maintenance which takes them out of service.

 Battery and storage technology is in a state of rapid development.
 There are other technologies currently available include the Aquion hybrid-ion (saltwater) battery.

 Molten salt batteries and the recently announced Arvio Sirius supercapacitor.

-While you’re sitting there doing the sums to decide whether a battery makes sense for your home.
-Remember to consider the feed-in tariff.
+While you’re sitting there doing the sums to decide whether a battery is worth it for your home, remember to consider the feed-in tariff.
 This is the amount you paid for any excess power generated by your solar panels and fed into the grid.
 For every kWh diverted into charging your battery, you’ll no longer use the feed-in tariff.
 While the feed-in tariff is generally quite low in most parts of Australia, it is still an opportunity cost you should consider.
-In areas with generous feed-in tariffs such as the Northern Territory.
+In areas with generous feed-in tariffs such as the Northern Territory,

 it is likely to be more profitable to not install a battery and collect the feed-in tariff for your excess power generation.